Sketched and truncated polynomial Krylov methods: Evaluation of matrix functions: The sketched Arnoldi relation

-The result of Proposition~\ref{prop:sk_arn_rel} can be used to analyze sketched Krylov methods for the approximation of matrix functions $f(A)b$.
-Some first steps regarding the analysis of these methods were done in~\cite[Section~3.2]{GuettelSchweitzer2022} and~\cite[Section~4]{CortinovisKressnerNakatsukasa2022}.
+{The result of Proposition~\ref{prop:sk_arn_rel} can be used to analyze sketched Krylov methods for the approximation of matrix functions $f(A)b$.
+Some first steps regarding the analysis of these methods were done in section~3.2 of~\cite{GuettelSchweitzer2022} and section~4 of~\cite{CortinovisKressnerNakatsukasa2022}.
 Still, sketched Krylov methods for $f(A)b$ are far from being fully understood from a theoretical perspective.
 We highlight two particular issues that have not been well explored so far.
 First, sketching might (and often does) introduce ``sketched Ritz values'' which lie very far outside the spectral region of $A$.
 However, these tend to mostly not negatively influence the performance of the methods.
-Second, there exist many different formulations for how to compute sketched Krylov approximations, all of them involving computations with potentially very ill-conditioned matrices; cf.~also the discussion of the different ways of writing a sketched Arnoldi decomposition presented in section~\ref{subsec:sketched_arnoldi}.
-Still, even in the presence of severe ill-conditioning and rank deficiency, sketched Krylov methods often work incredibly well in practice.
-In this section, we approach both these issues and derive new theoretical results which allow to better capture the properties of these methods and explain the observed behavior.
+Second, there exist many different formulations for how to compute sketched Krylov approximations, all of them involving computations with potentially very ill-conditioned matrices; cf.~also the discussion in the preceding paragraph.
+Still, even in the presence of severe ill-conditioning and rank deficiency, sketched Krylov methods can work well in practice.
+Throughout the next sections, we approach both these issues and derive new theoretical results which allow to better capture the properties of the sketched Arnoldi approximation and better explain the observed behavior.
+We start by discussing the relation between the sketched Arnoldi approximation and functions of certain rank-one modified matrices in section~\ref{Some general results on functions of rank-1 modified matrices}.} {